mapbox/tippecanoe/README.md

  * `-al` or `--drop-lines`: Let "dot" dropping at lower zooms apply to lines too
  * `-ap` or `--drop-polygons`: Let "dot" dropping at lower zooms apply to polygons too

-### Dropping a fraction of features to reduce tile size
+### Dropping a fraction of features to keep under tile size limits

  * `-as` or `--drop-densest-as-needed`: If a tile is too large, try to reduce it to under 500K by increasing the minimum spacing between features.
 The discovered spacing applies to the entire zoom level.
  * `-ad` or `--drop-fraction-as-needed`: Dynamically drop some fraction of features from each zoom level to keep large tiles under the 500K size limit.
 (This is like `-pd` but applies to the entire zoom level, not to each tile.)